mauroservienti/milestone.github.io/_posts/journaling-as-a-continuous-learning-process.md

 - Jorunaling
 ---

-In the last two installments, "Lifehacking 101: I'm bad at to-do lists, now what?" and "Lifehacking 101: without data we're blind", I described some of the problems and some of the corrections I implemented over the years to alleviate or fix these problems.
+In the last two installments, ["Lifehacking 101: I'm bad at to-do lists, now what?"](https://milestone.topics.it/2021/02/19/bad-at-to-do-lists-now-what.html) and ["Lifehacking 101: without data we're blind"](https://milestone.topics.it/2021/02/24/without-data-we-re-blind.html), I described some of the problems and some of the corrections I implemented over the years to alleviate or fix these problems.
+For example, I stopped using to-do lists except for keeping track of groceries.
+I turned my to-do list(s) into a backlog that acts as a source of tasks for the Friday planning session.
+Another implemented solution was to reorganize my schedule to allow for longer time slots dedicated to specific tasks, leading to less context switching throughout the day without reducing the number of things I'm doing.

 This post focuses on journaling and the way I'm using it.
 In my case, journaling is not coming as a solution to any problem; I'm using it as a discovery technique.
 I'm looking for opportunities and patterns rather than problems.